The File on Charlie Windsor

 The Prince of Dubious DealsCharlie Windsor is given almost £20m in spending money each year by the British people.
 But that's still not enough for the avaricious "prince".

-So dubious people and dubious practices found a welcome in the Windsor household.
+So dubious people and dubious practices have found a welcome in the Windsor household.

 If your reputation was not the best but you were loaded with money Charlie was able to sprinkle you with some of his strange glamour.